-As mentioned, the team should clarify what they would like to learn and who they want to share their findings with before they begin the data collection.
+Study teams team should clarify what they would like to learn and who they want to share their findings with before they begin the data collection.
 Analysis, and subsequent dissemination, should then be guided by these objectives.
 For recommendations and detailed guidance on analyzing the toilet audit data, please see Appendix D: Data Analysis.

 The audit tool and key informant guide will capture detailed, comprehensive data that can be used to produce a wide range of research products and advocacy documents.
 Some dissemination approaches could include meetings or webinars to share back findings with key stakeholders, 1-2 page fact sheets that can be used by communities to advocate for different legislative or funding priorities, or to otherwise inform policy and planning.
+Considering advocacy goals early in the process, such as from the audit planning stage, can help research teams identify opportunities for collaboration, build buy-in from key stakeholders (e.g., sanitation entities), and increase research uptake.